TahmidAhmed2000/Gov1347/posts/week_7.md

 ## Conclusion

 Based on Figure 3, it seems like the Coronavirus pandemic, a potential nonpolitical shock, did not seem to have much of an impact on Trump's vote share.
 This is very interesting because the Coronavirus pandemic has been the hot topic in America and its media.
-It's tough to say how much of an impact the pandemic might affect Trump's predicted vote share because the the pandemic did have indirect effects on things like the economy, which is a fundamental that is generally a predictor for the election.
+However, it's tough to say how much of an impact the pandemic might affect Trump's predicted vote share because the the pandemic did have indirect effects on things like the economy, which is a fundamental that is generally a predictor for the election.
 In addition, some states are potentially ardent supporters for Trump even though they may have a high number of coronavirus cases, which may explain the weak correlations seen in Figure 3.
 Given that election periods have never really had something like the Coronavirus pandemic, I am intrigued by how everything will play out at the end.